junjiehe96/AnyStory/README.md

 ## News

-- [2025/05/01] 🚀 We release the code and demo for the `FLUX.1-dev` version of Anystory.
+- [2025/05/01] 🚀 We release the code and demo for the `FLUX.1-dev` version of AnyStory.

 ## Usage